Sussex’s student-led campaigns making a difference right now - The Badger

 If any of these interest you then go to the Change Sussex Forum or learn how to contact each and join in at sussexstudent.com/campaigns.

-Follow Sussex Campaigns on Instagram for an overview: @sussexcampaigns
+Follow Sussex Campaigns on Instagram for an overview: @sussex_campaigns

 Alternatively, create your own campaign to target a local or global issue that you feel has been ignored!